neondatabase/website/content/docs/guides/liquibase.md

 ---
-title: Use Liquibase with Neon
+title: Get started with Liquibase and Neon
-subtitle: Learn how to manage schema changes in Neon using Liquibase
+subtitle: Learn how to manage schema changes with Liquibase and Neon
 enableTableOfContents: true
 ---